KeithCes/Bringers/Bringers/notes.md

 # stuff to do soon
+- move uitest stuff to own folder
+- move network calls to own struct
+- private all vars in custom componenets
 - add stripe fee (no refund of stripe fee on cancel?)
 (MAYBE WE TAKE MONEY ONLY WHEN ORDER ACCEPTED???)
 - TESTING!!!!